 Control your lights with your voice.
 Activate the vacuum using your phone!
 Discover all the essentials, from Wi-Fi advice to security tips.

-This 13-point guide will discuss how you can seamlessly set up a smart home to create a connected and intelligent home environment.
+This 14-point guide explains how to set up a smart home and create a connected living environment.

 TLDR summary: